ChameleonCloud/docs/source/user/federation.rst

    Check your email inbox for a verification link.
    Once you click this link, your Chameleon account will now be linked to the Globus account from step 3, and you should use this login method when using Chameleon in the future.

 If you don't see this message, then your Globus account is using an email address that Chameleon doesn't have registered.
-   Please contact the :doc:`Help Desk <help>` for further assistance regarding this or any other issue with the account linking process.
+Please contact the `Help Desk <https://chameleoncloud.org/user/help/>`_ for further assistance regarding this or any other issue with the account linking process.

 Troubleshooting Login Issues